The CMEC wants to support all families with the life-giving ideas of Charlotte Mason.

 Members are invited to contact their Form leader throughout the term with questions.
 These questions may be answered immediately or may be sent along to the CMEC team to be answered live during the Form Meetings.

-We provide special reading from the Parents’ Review geared toward the early years.
+We provide special reading from the Parents’ Review geared toward the early years--including a printable set of our top articles specifically for the Kinderleben mother.
 In the 30s and 40s, the addition of a "Playroom" option was added in Mason's schools, and several useful articles and pamphlets were put out specifically regarding the teaching of children ages 0-5.
 These articles that give so many sound, practical ideas on what learning in early childhood ought to look like!
+We round those off with additional suggestions from PNEU nursery teachers, experienced mothers, psychologists, and other voices from the Parents' Review community of writers.

 Training for Future Homeschooling

-For example, the 2020-21 Mother’s Education Course will move subject by subject through the Mason curriculum.
+For example, the 2020-2021 Mother’s Education Course will take on another set of foundational principles in a Mason education.
 What an amazing head start a young mother would have by tackling this coursework!

 “In this time of extraordinary pressure, educational and social, perhaps a mother’s first duty to her children is to secure for them a quiet growing time, a full six years of passive receptive life, the waking part of it spent for the most part out in the fresh air.
 And this, not for the gain in bodily health alone––body and soul, heart and mind, are nourished with food convenient for them when the children are let alone, let to live without friction and without stimulus amongst happy influences which incline them to be good.”
 (Home Education, page 43)